tanaymukherjee/Streaming-Finance-Data-with-AWS-Lambda/README.md

     when rn=1 then (SELECT count(*) FROM CTE t1 WHERE t1.High = t2.High AND t1.Hour = t2.Hour)
     else 0
     end AS Recurrence
-    FROM CTE t2 ORDER BY Name, Hour)db4 WHERE Recurrence >= 1
+    FROM CTE t2 ORDER BY Name, Hour, Timestamp) db4 WHERE Recurrence >= 1
 ```

 #### 3. Additional Exercise: Visualizing the records in results.csv